 The officers of recognized student organizations are responsible for the actions of their respective organizations.
-Neither the Dean of Students, Dean of Equity and Engagement, Office of Student Engagement nor the Allocations and Student Organizations Commission controls or is responsible for actions taken by student organizations.
+Neither the Office of Student Engagement nor the Allocations and Student Organizations Commission controls or is responsible for actions taken by student organizations.

 Student Organization Event Guidelines